bagisto/bagisto-docs/docs/2.x/packages/create-migrations.md

 [[TOC]]

+## Introduction

+Migrations are like version control for your database, allowing your team to define and share the application's database schema definition.

+Bagisto leverages the Laravel Schema facade to offer database-agnostic support for creating and manipulating tables across various database systems supported by Laravel.
+Migrations in Bagisto utilize this powerful feature to manage database schema changes efficiently.

 To understand Migrations in detail, you can visit the Laravel documentation [here](https://laravel.com/docs/10.x/migrations).

 Let's create a new migration file for your application.
 We will assume that the package name is "**Blog**".
 Follow these steps: